 The BoS prepared draft proposals of revised curricula and syllabi for the two M.Sc.
 Programmes in Chemistry keeping the Credit and Semester System.
 The syllabus has been set with an objective of training the students in all the fundamentals of the subject along with good practical exposure.
 Most of the advanced topics have been incorporated in the fourth semester.
-In view of creating research aptitude in students, BoS has decided to give sufficient time for project work, at least three months, and as far as possible send the students in reputed research centres/Universities in and outside the state for doing their project.
-Since specific time is not allotted for project work in the academic calendar, students can go for project after their final semester examinations.
+In view of creating research aptitude in students, BoS has decided to give sufficient time (three months) for project work.
+Thus, students could get admission in reputed research centres/Universities in and outside the state for doing their project.

-The BoS feels that appreciable updating could be done in keeping with the current developments and trends in chemistry education.
-The task of preparing the Curricula and Syllabi and bringing it out in the present form was not a simple task but it was possible with dedicated efforts and wholehearted support and involvement of all the members of the faculty and BoS.
-I would like to express my sincere thanks to all my fellow members of the BOS and faculty for all their whole hearted time-bound help, cooperation and encouragement.
-I also express my sincere gratitude to Prof. S. Suganan (CUSAT), Prof.(Rtd.)
-K. K Vijayan (Calicut University), Prof. Abraham Joseph (Calicut University), Dr. M. K Muraleedharan Nair (Maharajas College), Dr. Mahesh Hariharan (IISER - TVM) and Dr. Pramod Padmanabhan (IISER - Pune) for their meaningful contributions.
+The BoS feels that appreciable updating could be done considering the current developments and latest trends in chemistry education.
+The task of preparing the Curricula and Syllabi and bringing it out in the present form was not a simple task but it was possible with the dedicated efforts, wholehearted support and involvement of all the members of the faculty and BoS.
+I would like to express my sincere thanks to all my fellow members of the BoS and faculty for all their help, cooperation and encouragement.

-Dr. V. S. Sebastian Chairman PG & UG Board of Studies Sacred Heart College (Autonomous).
-Thevara.
+Dr. Franklin J Chairman PG & UG Board of Studies Sacred Heart College (Autonomous), Thevara.